fleetdm/fleet/articles/discovering-chrome-ai-using-fleet.md

 ### Step 2: Identifying AI-related settings

-AI-related features are stored in the `optimization_guide` section of the preferences.
-The `tab_organization_setting_state` field will tell you if AI-based tab management features are enabled:
+Chrome AI-related preferences are stored in the `optimization_guide` section of the Chrome Preferences file.
+The `tab_organization_setting_state` key / value field will signify if AI features are enabled.

-`> jq` is a lightweight and powerful command-line tool for parsing, filtering, and manipulating JSON data.
-It allows you to extract specific information from JSON files efficiently.
-In this case, we use `jq` to locate and read the value of the `tab_organization_setting_state` key within Chrome's preference file which will help us understand how to craft our Fleet query for reporting the state of this setting.
+`jq` is a lightweight and powerful command-line tool for parsing, filtering, and manipulating JSON data.
+It can extract and parse information from JSON files at specific key / value fields.

+In this case, `jq` is used to locate and read the value of the `tab_organization_setting_state` key within the Chrome Preferences file.
+This allows us to craft a Fleet query for reporting the state of the Chrome AI settings.

 - If enabled, the setting will return `1`.